matthewroach/Almanac/readme.md

 I am running my own blog using Almanac : [matthewroach.me](http://matthewroach.me) on a VS0 Mini VPS from [HostMedia UK](http://gigaw.at/?/z739049)

+# License

+Release under GNU General Public License, version 3 (GPL-3.0) - See [license.txt](license.txt)

 #### Credits

 Help with coming up with the name to follow along with my obsession of Back to the Future names for projects : [Stuart Robson - alwaystwisted.com](http://www.alwaystwisted.com/ "Slightly Bizarre Ramblings Of A Front-End Developer")

 My amazing wife [@pamelaroach](http://twitter.com/pamelaroach) for being supportive and proof reading for me